5 Goal-Setting Mistakes to Avoid at All Costs

 4. Not Having a “Why”

-And because that was the only model of active goal-setting I had ever been exposed to, in hindsight, I see that it made me feel like my overall motivation in life was low.
-I associated setting and achieving goals with people who were productive, energetic, and successful–which was not me.
+Because that was the only model of active goal-setting I had ever been exposed to, in hindsight, I see that it made me feel like my overall motivation in life was low.
+I associated setting and achieving goals with people who were productive, energetic, and successful—which was not me.

-Accomplishing anything that’s meaningful requires a sense of intrinsic motivation.
+Accomplishing anything meaningful requires a sense of intrinsic motivation.
 You need to feel rewarded by the process and be personally invested in the outcome.

-• Will achieving this goal benefit me or will it benefit someone else?
+• Will achieving this goal benefit me, or will it benefit someone else?

 • Does this goal line up with my values?